Azure/azure-quickstart-templates/quickstarts/microsoft.hdinsight/hdinsight-interactive-hive/README.md

 ---
 description: This template allows you to create an Interative Hive (LLAP) cluster in HDInsight and the dependent Azure Storage account.
 The SSH authentication method for the cluster is username and password.
-For a template using SSH public key authentication, see https://azure.microsoft.com/resources/templates/101-hdinsight-linux-ssh-publickey/
+For a template using SSH public key authentication, see https&#58;//azure.microsoft.com/resources/templates/101-hdinsight-linux-ssh-publickey/
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: hdinsight-interactive-hive
 languages:
 - json
 - bicep